 What is a Co-Tenancy Clause?

-A Co-Tenancy Clause is defined as one or more clauses in a commercial lease agreement that allows tenants to make lease obligations conditional on the construction, opening or continued operation of other specified co-tenants in a commercial space (often a retail centre).
+A Co-Tenancy Clause is defined as one or more clauses in a commercial lease agreement that allows tenants to make lease obligations conditional on the construction, opening, or continued operation of other specified co-tenants in a commercial space (often a retail center).
 It can also include agreements on reduction in rent or a release in rental obligations from the landlord in the case a certain percentage or number of tenants either don’t open or leave the building.

 A Co-tenancy clause should include the following: